Mountain Trek / Everest Region / Nepal Pikey Peak Express TrekNext tentative Date: Available as a Private Trek on a date of your preference.

 The Pikey Peak Express Trek is a brief yet rewarding journey through the lower Solukhumbu region, offering mountain views, cultural immersion, and exploration of the famous Thupten Choling Monastery |

 The Pikey Peak Express Trek offers a quick yet immersive journey into the diverse beauty of the lower Everest region.
-Instead of following the classic itinerary of the Pikey Peak Trek, this trek starts from a drive from Kathmandu to the village of Singane instead of driving to Pattale.
+Instead of following the classic itinerary of the Pikey Peak Trek, this trek starts from a drive from Kathmandu to the village of Singane.
 The trek takes you through vibrant rhododendron forests, terraced farmlands, and alpine meadows, with the majestic peaks of Everest, Numbur, Lhotse and Gaurishankar in the distance.
 The local Sherpa culture comes alive in the charming villages of Jhapre and Junbesi, where you’ll experience warm hospitality and explore ancient Buddhist monasteries like Thupten Choling.
 As you ascend to Pikey Peak, you’re rewarded with one of the most spectacular sunrise views over the Himalayas, often considered the best in the region.
 Wildlife such as Himalayan tahrs and colorful pheasants add to the richness of the experience, while the well-maintained trails offer a perfect blend of challenge and reward.
 This trek is ideal for those seeking a combination of breathtaking landscapes, cultural immersion, and spiritual exploration in a short timeframe.

 Thrilling Summit Experience: Achieve the exhilarating summit of Pikey Peak, where you’ll be rewarded with arguably the best panoramic views of the Himalayas, making the ascent a memorable highlight of the trek. | |